Car Insurance For Teens Guide – Insurance.com

 Adding a teenager to your car insurance policy

-Adding a teen to your policy is the cheapest way to get your teen insured.
+Adding a teenager to your car insurance policy is the cheapest way to get your teen insured.
 It still comes with a hefty cost, but you can certainly save if you choose the best car insurance companies for teens.
 We can help.

 Let’s get down to numbers.
-Every situation is different, but to get a solid snapshot we compared rates in 10 zip codes in each state.
+The cost of adding a teen to your car insurance policy varies based on a number of factors.
+Every situation is different, but to get a solid snapshot of teenage driver insurance costs, we compared rates in 10 zip codes in each state.
 The family profile we used owned a 2019 Honda Accord driven by a 40-year old man buying full coverage.
 Then we added a 16-year old teen to the policy.
 Here’s what happened:

 - The average household’s car insurance bill rose 152%.

 - A teenage boy was more expensive.
 The average bill rose 176%, compared with 129% for teenage girls.

 - California rates increased the most, more than 200%.

 The reason behind the hikes: Teens crash at a much higher rate than older drivers.
 The risk is four times as much.
 According to the federal Centers for Disease Control and Prevention, the worst age for accidents is 16.
 They have a crash rate twice as high as drivers that are 18- and 19-year-olds.